 £395

-Hallmarked in Birmingham in 1898 by George Loveridge, this attractive, Victorian, Antique Sterling Silver Card Case, is decorated on both sides with swirled scroll engraving.
-The card case measures 4"(10.5cm) tall, by 3"(7.5cm) wide, and weighs 2.8 troy ounces.
+Hallmarked in Birmingham in 1904 by Adie & Lovekin, this attractive, Edwardian, Antique Sterling Silver Card Case, opens like a purse and is engraved on both sides with swirled acanthus decoration.
+The card case 1.5"(4cm) tall, by 3.15"(8cm) wide and weighs 1.1 troy ounces.

 Hallmarked in London in 1945 by R. E. Stone, this charming, Sterling Silver Armada Dish, has been beautifully engraved with a central image of Peter Pan and Wendy, and various characters from the Peter Pan story around the rim, presumably inspired by the original drawings by F. D. Bedford.
 The armada dish measures 6.75"(17cm) in diameter, by 1"(2.5cm) tall and weighs 6.8 troy ounces.